junymc/junymc.github.io/_posts/2019-05-26-ruby_cli_data_gem_project_lasvegasevent.markdown

 ---

 I finally compeleted my very first project!
-Initially I was scared to bulid a working program from scratch by myself.
-I felt as if I was droped onto an island left with just a knife and an empty backpack.
+Initially, I was scared to build a working program from scratch by myself.
+I felt as if I was dropped onto an island left with just a knife and an empty backpack.
 I had zero idea of how to start or where to start with expectations of me building a shelter, and to hunt for my own survival.
 I was lost, but luckily I had the support of some good friends willing to take their time to assist me through the process.
 Slowly, I began to understand more about the CLI (Command Line Interface) and how to start working on a functioning application.

-I wrote a note of what I'm going to build, thought about its concept, and how it was to interact with users.
+I drafted a plan of what I was going to build, thought about its concept, and how it was to interact with users.
 My app for this project was an app that lists events taking place in Las Vegas.
-Users input what event they would like to see from a list that is produced and it outputs more detailed information from the selected event such as available date, time, location, and pricing information.
+Users input what event they would like to see from a list of the top ten events that is produced and it outputs more detailed information from the selected event such as available date, time, location, and pricing information.

 Here is how I built my CLI ruby gem.